ciromattia/kcc/README.md

 Please check [our wiki](https://github.com/ciromattia/kcc/wiki/) for more details.

 CLI version of **KCC** is intended for power users.
-It is not idiot-proof like GUI :-)
+It allow to use options that might not be compatible and decrease quality of output.

 ### Standalone `kcc-c2e.py` usage: